 Jumping through hoops.
 Yep.
 That’s what it boils down to.
 Navigating the road from high school to college can be tough.
 You’ve been told it’s easy.
 You’ve been told it’s hard.
 You’ve been encouraged.
 You’ve been discouraged.
 You’ve been given information.
 You’ve been given misinformation.
 Well now it’s time for the truth.
 But let me… Continue reading College Prep: 8th Grade Counts

-I often speak and write about nurturing our children’s gifts, talents, and passions, about encouraging their success.
+I often speak and write about nurturing our children’s gifts, talents, and passions—about encouraging their success.
 Homeschooling offers the unique opportunity to tailor our children’s education to their own personal bents.
 We don’t have to follow the standard scope and sequence designed for a typical student.
-The cookie cutter mentality is often why students… Continue reading Encouraging Success in Your Children
+The cookie-cutter mentality is often why students leave high… Continue reading Encouraging Success in Your Children

 Many educators promote the spiral or survey approach to education, wherein a child is exposed over and over again to minute amounts of a variety of science topics.
 Those supporting these approaches aim to “expose” the child to science each year giving a bit more information than was given the year before.
 This method has… Continue reading Immersion Science